arunbasillal/easy-curated-lists/readme.txt

 * Minimal overhead for your server.
 * Does not write to the database.
 Clean install and uninstall.
 * Should be compatible with most page builders and themes.
+* Mix and match posts, pages, products or any other post type in a single list.

 I am excited to know how you are using Easy Curated Lists.
 Please let me know through the forums.